Mamie Till

-Mamie Elizabeth Till-Mobley (Note: Also often referred to in sources by use of an earlier husband's surname as Mamie Till-Bradley, she did not marry Gene Mobley until 1957, after she first came to prominence in 1955.) (born Mamie Elizabeth Carthan; November 23, 1921 – January 6, 2003), an American educator and civil rights activist, was the mother of Emmett Till, the 14-year-old youth murdered in Mississippi on August 28, 1955, after being accused of offending a white grocery store cashier named Carolyn Bryant.
+Mamie Elizabeth Till-Mobley (Note: Also often referred to in sources by use of an earlier husband's surname as Mamie Till-Bradley, she did not marry Gene Mobley until 1957, after she first came to prominence in 1955.) (born Mamie Elizabeth Carthan; November 23, 1921 – January 6, 2003) was an American educator and civil rights activist.
+Her 14-year-old son Emmett Till was the victim of a lynching in Mississippi on August 28, 1955.
 For Emmett's funeral in Chicago, Mamie Till insisted that the coffin containing his body be left open because, in her words, "I wanted the world to see what they did to my baby."

 Early life

 Born Mamie Elizabeth Carthan on November 23, 1921, in Webb, Mississippi, she was the only child of Alma Smith Carthan and John Wiley Nash Carthan.
 During her early childhood, her family relocated from the South as part of the Great Migration, when many African Americans moved north due to frequent violence by white southerners, including lynchings and racial massacres.
-In 1922, shortly after her birth, Mamie's father moved to Argo, Illinois, near Chicago, where he found work at the Argo Corn Products Refining Company.
+In 1922, shortly after Mamie was born, John Carthan moved to Argo, Illinois, near Chicago, where he found work at the Argo Corn Products Refining Company.
 Alma Carthan joined her husband in January 1924, bringing along two-year-old Mamie.
 They settled in a predominantly African-American neighborhood in Argo.

-When Mamie was 13 years old, her parents divorced.
+Mamie was 13 years old when her parents got divorced.
 Devastated, Mamie threw herself into her schoolwork and excelled in her studies.
 Alma had high hopes for her only daughter; Mamie later stated that although at that time "girls had one ambition—to get married", Alma encouraged her to concentrate on her schooling instead.
 Mamie was the first African-American student to make the "A" honor roll and only the fourth African-American student to graduate from the predominantly white Argo Community High School.

 At age 18, Mamie met a young man from New Madrid, Missouri, named Louis Till.
-Employed by the Argo Corn Company, he was an amateur boxer who was popular with women, but Mamie's parents disapproved of the charismatic Till, thinking he was "too sophisticated" for their daughter.
+Employed by the Argo Corn Company, he was an amateur boxer who was popular with women, but Mamie's parents disapproved of the charismatic Till, thinking that he was "too sophisticated" for their daughter.
 At her mother's insistence, Mamie broke off their courtship.
 However, the persistent Till won out, and they married on October 14, 1940.
 Both were 18 years old.
 Their only child, Emmett Louis Till, was born nine months later, on July 25, 1941.
 The marriage was troubled: Louis was unfaithful and became abusive.
-On one occasion, Louis choked her to unconsciousness; later that same night Mamie threw a pot of scalding water at him.
+On one occasion, he choked Mamie to unconsciousness; later that same night, Mamie threw a pot of scalding water at Louis.
 They separated in 1942, and Mamie eventually obtained a restraining order against her husband.
-After Louis violated the order repeatedly, a judge gave him the choice of serving jail time or joining the U.S. Army.
+After Louis repeatedly violated the order, a judge gave him the choice of serving jail time or joining the U.S. Army.
 Choosing the latter, Louis enlisted in 1943.